 We have historically complemented our organic development of new centers through the selective acquisition of complementary businesses or assets or the formation of joint ventures, and we may continue to do so in the future.
 For example, in June 2012, we acquired 52% of the equity interest in Chang'an Hospital, a licensed full-service private hospital.
 In December 2012, we acquired 19.98% of equity interest in The University of Texas MD Anderson Cancer Center Proton Therapy Center, a leading proton treatment center in the world.
 The identification of suitable acquisition targets or joint venture candidates can be difficult, time consuming and costly, and we may not be able to successfully capitalize on identified opportunities.
 We may not be able to continue to grow our business as anticipated if we are unable to successfully identify and complete potential acquisitions in the future.
-Even if we successfully complete an acquisition or establish a joint venture, we may not be able to successfully integrate the acquired businesses or assets or cooperate successfully with the joint venture partner.
+Even if we successfully with the joint venture partner.
 Integration of the acquired business or assets or cooperation with the joint venture partners can be expensive, time consuming and may strain our resources.
 Such integration or cooperation could also require significant attention from our management team, which may prevent key members of our management from focusing on other important aspects of our business.